Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_03_troubleshooting/guide.en-gb.md

 - 4 requests per second per PCI project/model
 - 250 requests per minute per PCI Project/model

 If you exceed these rate limits, you will receive a 429 error code.
+In this case, you may consider optimizing your application's usage of the AI Endpoints or spreading out your requests over a longer period.
+Alternatively, please reach out to us to discuss increasing your limits if you require higher usage.

 ### I am experiencing slow response times when using some of the AI Endpoints models.
 What is causing this delay?